Title

 Republic Act No. 11972 establishes the University of Eastern Philippines-College of Medicine in Catarman, Northern Samar, with the aim of offering a Doctor of Medicine Program, conducting research and extension services, and providing scholarships to deserving students, while enjoying academic freedom and institutional autonomy.

-The College primarily offers a Doctor of Medicine Program, including an Integrated Liberal Arts and Medicine Program consisting of basic science and clinical courses.
+The College shall primarily offer a Doctor of Medicine Program, including an Integrated Liberal Arts and Medicine Program, with basic science and clinical courses, using a learner-centered, competency-based, and community-oriented approach.

-Its primary goal is to develop a corps of professional physicians to help strengthen the country's healthcare system and respond to the human resource development needs of Northern Samar and Region VIII.
+The primary goal is to develop a corps of professional physicians to strengthen the country’s healthcare system and to respond to the human resource development needs of Northern Samar and Region VIII.
+It is also mandated to undertake research and extension services and provide progressive leadership in these areas.

-The governance is vested in the Board of Regents of the University of Eastern Philippines, under Republic Act No. 4126 and other applicable laws.
+Governance is vested in the Board of Regents of the UEP.
+Its powers are mainly defined under Republic Act No. 4126 (the law converting the Samar Institute of Technology into UEP) and other applicable laws and regulations, unless otherwise provided in RA 11972.

-The College enjoys academic freedom and institutional autonomy pursuant to Paragraph 2, Section 5 of Article XIV of the Philippine Constitution.
+It invokes academic freedom and institutional authority pursuant to Paragraph 2, Section 5 of Article XIV of the 1987 Constitution.

 Analyze Cases Smarter, Faster